EDIorg/data-package-best-practices/science_domain/ecological_community_surveys.md

 ## Definitions and conventions
 The recommendations and examples below are organized according to how easily the data are reused.
-In all cases **Best** is preferred, and the recommended.
+In all cases **Best** is preferred, and recommended. **Marginal** and **not useable** may overlap in some situations.
 - **Best**: Data are easily understood (do not require manual handling or further investigation)
 - **OK**: Some manual, custom or specialized handling required
 - **Marginal**: Additional metadata is required, along with custom handling and probably investigation (e.g., questions answered via email)